erikaduan/python_data_science_tips/README.md

 # Introductory Python materials

-This repository contains a series of introductory Python coding materials, as completed at [Research Platform Services](https://research.unimelb.edu.au/infrastructure/research-platform-services#training), University of Melbourne.
+This repository is builts from a series of introductory Python coding materials completed at [Research Platform Services](https://research.unimelb.edu.au/infrastructure/research-platform-services#training), University of Melbourne in 2019.
 Their github account can be accessed [here](https://github.com/resbaz).
-Some coding exercises and their solutions are also derived from 'Python Crash Course' by Eric Matthes (2016).
+Some coding exercises and their solutions are also derived from Python Crash Course (8th Edition) by Eric Matthes.

-The **aim** of this repository is to chronicle my Python learning progression and store my coding notes.
-All course content should be attributed to Research Platform Services and its excellent Python course instructors.
+The **aim** of this repository are to chronicle my Python learning progression through my personal coding notes.
+All original course content should be attributed to Research Platform Services and its excellent Python course instructors.
+All cartoons are drawn by me unless otherwise stated.

 **Course instructors:**